PUT-PTM/2018_LaserBarrier/README.md

 ### Steps

 Download the code, build and run it on System WorkBench for STM32 (v.
 2.2.0) or other compatible STM32 compiler.\
-Connect all pins with schema.
+Connect all pins according to the instructions above.

 ## How to compile

-There is no need to change anything in source code, compile as is.
+There is no need to change anything in the source code, it's ready for compilation.

 ## Future improvements